-Religious education is part of our curriculum, being mainly Christian in approach.
-The other five major religions and humanist beliefs are also discussed through topic work and assemblies, which supports the children's understanding of the world around them.
+Religious education is part of our curriculum.
+Although it is predominantly Christian in approach, the other five major world religions and humanist beliefs - are also taught, enabling our children to understand the world around them.

 Through classroom teaching and school assemblies, pupils are encouraged to reflect upon aspects of human life and the natural world which raise questions of ultimate meaning and purpose.
 Central elements of the Christian and other major faiths are introduced to our pupils through stories, ceremonies, festivals and moral codes.

 There is an emphasis on stories of people past and present whose lives have set good examples, and stories which communicate religious ideas about the origin and purpose of the world.